 What do our data tell us about gender diversity in the workplace?

-Based on our data, aggregated from 1,500 customers worldwide, we can see that there is still work to be done in achieving gender diversity.
+Based on our data, aggregated from 1,500 customers worldwide, we can see that there is still work to achieve gender diversity*.
 For instance, women, especially non-white women, are less engaged at work than men.
-This matters because our data also tell us that employees’ sense of inclusion and belonging has a direct impact on employee engagement.
+This matters because our data also tell us that employees’ sense of inclusion and belonging directly impacts employee engagement.

 *At this time, our analysis focuses on the experiences of male and female employees.
 Our sample of transgender and non-binary employees is too small to be conclusive.
 In the future, we hope to be able to provide insight into the experience of these employees.